ropensci-archive/roweb2/content/blog/2019-02-01-software-peer-review-news.md

 * We [encourage the use of repostatus.org badges](https://ropensci.github.io/dev_guide/building.html#readme).
 * [Using `roxygen2` for documenting packages is now an explicit requirement](https://ropensci.github.io/dev_guide/building.html#documentation).

+Our policies and guidance have always been fluid, but as a result, keeping track of changing policy and package-building guidance has been challenging for authors and reviewers.
+With the release of developers guide, changes to requirements will be tracked in our [`NEWS`](https://ropensci.github.io/dev_guide/booknews.html) chapter, and we will be moving to quarterly releases of updates.

 #### Badge versioning

 If ready soon https://github.com/ropensci/software-review-meta/issues/61